OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ###### Configuring Proxy

-A proxy allows for intercepting and modifying network requests and responses.
+A proxy can intercept and modify network requests and responses.
 The configuration procedure will be explained with a usage of [Burp Suite free edition](https://portswigger.net/burp/freedownload).

 1. In Burp, go to "Proxy" -> "Options" tab and click "Add" button.
 <img src="Images/Chapters/0x05b/burp-add-proxy.png"/>